 That was the idea of the temporary accommodation, to give us a month to properly research and find out where we wanted to live.
 But it worked out even better than that because we almost got a trial run in the neighbourhood 🙂

-We’re also only a 10 minute walk from my favourite New York City landmark, the Brooklyn Bridge.
+We’re also only a 10 minute walk from my favourite New York City landmark, the Brooklyn Bridge (and TK Maxx and Marshalls haha!).

 For more recommendations on things to do in New York City that are FREE, check out this blog post.

-Well, I hope that answers most of the questions you have about Darren and I moving from Ireland to New York.
+Well, I hope that answers most of the questions you have about our move from Ireland to New York.
 If any new ones come in, I’ll update this blog post and let you all know.

 As always, thanks for reading and if you’ve any more questions we didn’t cover, write them below and I’ll get back to you!